gao666999/SSBONDPredict/PreDisulfideBond/README.md

 ## Usage

 ### Requirement
-The program is implemented with **Python 2.7**, not compatible with Python 3 yet.
+The program is implemented with **Python 2.7** and Python 3.6** .
-The program was developed with **tensorflow 1.10.0**, and it is made compatible with newer versions of tensorflow 1.x.
+The program was developed with **tensorflow 1.14.0**, and it is made compatible with newer versions of tensorflow 1.x.
 The compatibility with tensorflow 2.x is not tested.

-The following packages are required: **scipy, chardet, pandas, rmsd, Biopython, and openpyxl**
+The following packages are required: **scipy, chardet, pandas, rmsd, Biopython, openpyxl and numpy**
 ```
 pip install scipy
 pip install chardet